jlinoff/pam/README.md

 record field list in the preferences section
 [Record Fields](#record-fields) section so that they are available all of the time.
-The ability to customize record fields makes the interface more intuitive for users.
-This is what i did for this example.
-Here is what the preferences look like after i modified them for this example.
+The ability to customize record fields makes the interface more intuitive for users which is what I did for this example.
+Here is what the preferences look like after the modifications were made.

 <img src="www/help/pam-recipe-prefs.png" width="400" alt="default"/>